Joe Thomas (linebacker): Professional career

-Green Bay Packers
+Green Bay Packers (first stint)

-Thomas was signed as an undrafted free agent by the Green Bay Packers after the 2014 NFL Draft on May 12.
+Thomas was signed as an undrafted free agent by the Green Bay Packers after the 2014 NFL draft on May 12.
 On August 26, 2014, he was placed on the Injured reserve list with a knee injury.
 Thomas was released after reaching an injury settlement on August 30.
 On November 3, he was signed to the Packers' practice squad, where he spent the rest of his rookie season.

 Thomas was signed to a future contract on January 20, 2015.
 He was waived on September 5.

-Dallas Cowboys
+Dallas Cowboys (first stint)

 Thomas was signed to the Dallas Cowboys' practice squad on September 8, 2015.

 Green Bay Packers (second stint)

-On September 21, 2015, Thomas was signed to the Green Bay Packers' active roster off the Cowboys' practice squad.
+On September 21, 2015, Thomas was signed to the Packers' active roster off the Cowboys' practice squad, to provide depth after Jake Ryan was injured.
 He appeared in 14 games, making 24 tackles (16 solo), one sack, one forced fumble, 4 quarterback pressures, 2 passes defensed and 9 special teams tackles (fourth on the team).
 He played in the 2 playoff games and had eight tackles.

 In 2016, he appeared in 16 games (7 starts) at inside linebacker, making 77 total tackles (fourth on the team), 62 solo tackles, 8 passes defensed, one interception and one fumble recovery.
 He recorded his first NFL interception against Blake Bortles and the Jacksonville Jaguars in Week 1.
 He collected 10 tackles both against the Seattle Seahawks and Chicago Bears.
 On December 18, Thomas laid a hit on Chicago's Ka'Deem Carey with so much force, that the "C" decal on Carey's helmet flew off.
 The Packers won the game 30–27.
 He played in all 3 playoff games (2 starts), tying for No. 4 on the team with 13 tackles.

 Thomas re-signed with the Packers on March 7, 2017.
 He appeared in 12 games (one start), missing 4 contests with an ankle injury.
 He finished with 14 tackles, a half sack and one pass defensed.